Interview with Pascal

 Yeah, that rumor is true!
 My mum and dad run a coach company in Ireland.
 We have provided the transport for all Rick Steves Ireland tours since 2010.
 I led my first Rick Steves tour in 2015, and when I'm not guiding, I'm driving.
 I really enjoy the challenges of both, and the transition from driver to guide happened naturally for me.

-What is it like living in beautiful County Monaghan, so close to the Northern Ireland border?
+What is it like living in beautiful County Monaghan, so close to the border with Northern Ireland?
 Do you notice differences in culture and music in your upbringing?

 I count myself very lucky to live in the northeast of Ireland, in County Monaghan.
 Monaghan is known as the "Drumlin County," which refers to the many small hills scattered along the countryside.
 The county is filled with roaming green hills and is famous for its freshwater lakes for fishing.